Spencer Torkelson Player Props: Tigers vs. Marlins

-Spencer Torkelson -- hitting .229 with two doubles, a home run, five walks and seven RBI in his past 10 games -- will be in action for the Detroit Tigers against the Miami Marlins, with Johnny Cueto on the mound, on July 29 at 4:10 PM ET.
+Spencer Torkelson, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Detroit Tigers versus the Miami Marlins, with Jesus Luzardo on the hill, July 30 at 1:40 PM ET.

-He strung together two hits (going 2-for-5 with a double and an RBI) in his last game against the Marlins.
+In his last game he had a hitless performance (0-for-4) against the Marlins.

 Spencer Torkelson Game Info & Props vs. the Marlins